kiraio-moe/USSR/README.md

 ### iOS

 > [!WARNING]
-> This section may have some incorrect information.
+> This section may have some incorrect information (I'm not an expert on this).
 Feel free to create Issue/Pull Request if there's mistake.

 - [Xcode](https://developer.apple.com/xcode/ "Xcode") installed.
 - There's no fancy settings to be checked, just **Build** (export) the project.